 Understanding the gradients illuminates how learning proceeds.
 For a single word pair with co-occurrence count , the contribution to the objective is:

-- (the context vector)
+- (the model's prediction)

-- (the word vector)
+- (the target value)

 The biases have particularly simple gradients: just the weighted error, with no vector component.
 They act as global adjustments, shifting predictions up or down for all contexts involving word or context .